Perl/PPCs/ppcs/ppc0023-lexical-require.md

 my $object = Some::Class->new; # succeeds if `Some::Class` has a `new` method
 my $cache  = Hash::Ordered->new; # fails
 ```

+Note that, if possible, this should also apply to package variables.
+In the
+above, `$Hash::Ordered::VERSION` should fail.
+This is again, to prevent
+accidentally relying on code that might not be there.
+If `Foo` switches from
+`Hash::Ordered` to a similar module, all code relying on `Hash::Ordered` as a
+transitive dependency would break.
+As a module author, I don't want to break
+someone else's code just because I changed internal details that they should
+not know about.

 ## Backwards Compatibility